Multithreading Programming With Pthread

 2.1 Thread Pool Implementation

-A task queue is used as a buffer area between the producer and the consumer.
-Each element in the task queue contains the function to be executed and its parameters, corresponding code is as follows:
+Use a task queue as a buffer between producers and consumers, where each element in the task queue contains the function to execute and the function parameters, corresponding code as follows:

 1